makrai/notes/angelov2008-topic-umap-hdbscan.md

 ## 3.1 Topic information gain and our experiments

-* how well the topics describe the documents.
-This evaluation measures how
+* how well the topics describe the documents
 * We propose using mutual information [31] to measure the information gained
 * topics correspond to words
-TODO

 ## 3.2 LDA, PLSA and Top2Vec Topic Information Gain